(866) 615-9507

 COBRA Continuation Coverage

 If you lose your employer-sponsored health insurance due to a disability, you may be eligible to maintain coverage through COBRA.
-COBRA is a federal law enabling employees and their families to extend group health benefits temporarily following a qualifying event, such as job loss or reduced work hours.
+COBRA is a federal law that allows employees and their families to temporarily extend group health benefits following a qualifying event, such as job loss or reduced work hours.

 Under COBRA, you can maintain your health insurance for up to 18 months if you become disabled.
 If you already receive Social Security Disability Insurance (SSDI) benefits when you elect COBRA, you may be able to extend coverage for an additional 11 months, for 29 months.